Visnu-Pandian/ResumAI/README.md

 - Problem: Ensuring AI Accuracy and Persona.
 An LLM can be forgetful or overly creative.
 We needed our AI to be a focused, reliable coach.

-    - Solution: We engineered a detailed system prompt to establish the AI's persona.
+    - Solution: Irisin engineered a detailed system prompt to establish the AI's persona.
 To guarantee data integrity, we designed a pipeline where each conversational turn is summarized and saved to a versioned JSON file.
 This prevents the AI from "hallucinating" and keeps the user's data persistent and accurate.

 - Problem: Unreliable Direct PDF Generation.
 Directly asking an LLM to generate complex formats like LaTeX or styled HTML/CSS often results in syntax errors.